aws-samples/build-genai-agent-workflows-with-step-functions/README.md

 This repository provides code for Build Genai Agent Workflowsw with Step Functions workshop.
 This workshop uses Step Funtions and Bedrock to implement complex tasks with prompt chaining.

+This workshop is based on [Amazon Bedrock Serverless Prompt Chaining](https://github.com/aws-samples/amazon-bedrock-serverless-prompt-chaining).

 ## Write a story

 This example generates a short story about a given topic.